(Angular) What should I test? Here's how you can get the best ROI

 What type of Angular tests will give you the highest ROI? 💰💰💰

-Say, any developer attempting to write their first tests for an Angular app might rather grab a drumstick and herd a mob of hairy cats down the street instead.
+Say, any developer attempting to write their first tests for an Angular app might rather grab a drumstick and herding a mob of hairy cats down the street instead.

 It's easy to get lost trying to decide which pieces of the Angular application to test.